-To ensure compliance with regulations, SMA utilizes agencies with HCBS experience, proven in the community and have the resources/capacity to provide specific administrative functions in assessment, case management and care coordination, and insight on how to ensure the six waiver assurances.
+To ensure compliance with regulations, SMA utilizes agencies with HCBS experience, proven in the community and have resources to provide specific administrative functions in assessment and case management, and insight on how to ensure the six waiver assurances.
 The appointed CME accepts their administrative roles and agrees to work collaboratively with SMA in the execution of the waiver by signing the governing Clinical Coverage policy.
 The appointed CME's primary responsibilities are to ensure waiver practices and that there is continuous quality improvement.
-The CME is prohibited from providing other waiver/non-waiver services when providing case management to a waiver beneficiary; one of the assurances of conflict-free case management.
+The CME is prohibited from providing other Medicaid services when providing case management to a waiver beneficiary; one of the assurances of conflict-free case management.

-A Request for Provider is announced on the DMA's website upon a need for a CME.
+A Request for Provider is announced on the NC Medicaid website upon a need for a CME.
 Any agency that has experience in HCBS can submit a proposal to become a CME.
 Each CME must meet a provider qualification threshold that includes: